tauqeeralam11/UCabs/README.md

 # 🌐 Overview

-**Ucabs** is a high-performance, full-stack mobility platform bridging the gap between digital intent and physical movement.
-Built with algorithmic precision and absolute transparency, it features a progressive-disclosure booking interface, real-time GPS telemetry, and a dedicated partner driver network.
+**Ucabs** is a high-performance full-stack mobility platform that connects digital ride requests with real-world driver networks.
+The platform features real-time GPS tracking, algorithmic ride dispatching, and a dedicated driver partner system.

-This project serves as a complete clone of Tier-1 ride-hailing architectures (like Uber/Lyft), featuring separate workflows for **Riders, Drivers, and Administrators**.
+This project replicates **Tier-1 ride-hailing architectures** (similar to Uber/Lyft) and implements complete workflows for:

+- Riders
+- Drivers
+- Admin verification
+- Real-time dispatch and tracking

 ---